iufla/TNproject/README.md

 ## BMS & BMA
 Delete the subfolders 'sub-28' and 'sub-44' to avoid complications with the BMS/BMA! \
-To perform Bayesian Model selection, run 'BMS_runner.m'.
-This program compares all 20 created DCMs for one run of all subjects.
-Subjects are divided into NT and ASD groups according to the information specified in 'participants.tsv', which is stored in the data folder and called by 'helperReadParticipantSpecs.m'.
-The resulting files and figures are saved in an automatically created subfolder 'BMS' for every subject seperately. \
+To perform Bayesian Model selection and Bayesian Model Averaging, run 'BMS_runner.m'.
+This program compares all 20 created DCMs over all subjects and runs.
+Subjects are divided into NT and ASD groups according to the information specified in 'participants.tsv', which is stored in the data folder and read by 'helperReadParticipantSpecs.m'.
+The resulting files and figures of 'BMS_runner.m' are saved automatically in a subfolder 'BMSandBMA', seperately for both groups. \
 The files 'BMSWinningComparison.m' and 'BMSPlotResults.m' are used for further comparison of the 2 winning models and creation of figures (Dirichlet Prob.
 Density, etc.).
+First, run 'BMSWinningComparison.m' to perform another BMS & BMA of the 2 winning models.
+Then, run 'BMSPlotResults.m' to create and save the figures.
+The results are again saved into the above created folder 'BMSandBMA'.

 ## Remarks
 The creation of the folder 'TNproject' (as described in the section Code) where the code & 'data' folder (as described in the section Preprocessing) are stored is ESSENTIAL to be able to successfully run our code!!!